 How to use brand archetypes in marketing?

-Brand building It is NOT marketing.
+Brand building is NOT marketing.
 It is the foundation.
-Your entire business relies on it, so the right brand strategy is critical to your success.
-Especially in relation to the effective use of brand archetypes.
-If you want your brand to stand out, you want to increase its visibility, credibility, sympathy and constantly gain new references, you need to integrate the archetypal branding with a brand building strategy.
-Brand archetypes have the enormous power of changing a company's strategy from push to pull.
-Instead of "shouting" your messages in the hope of attracting new customers, you have the option of engaging your main target customers by evoking images and associations in their unconscious.
+Your entire business is built on it, so the right brand strategy is critical to your success.
+Especially with regard to the effective use of brand archetypes.
+If you want your brand to stand out, want to increase its visibility, credibility, likeability and keep gaining new references, you need to integrate archetypal branding with branding strategy.
+Brand archetypes have the extraordinary power to change a company's strategy from push to pull.
+Instead of 'shouting' your messages in the hope of attracting new customers, you have the ability to engage your core target customers by evoking images and associations in their unconscious.
 Such communication strategy naturally attracts them to your brand.
 Brand archetypes also help build relationships with customers as opposed to simply generating one-off occasional transactions.
 This, in turn, influences the perception of your brand and strengthens customer loyalty.

-Although we are not aware of it, archetypes contain a primary meaning that is sometimes difficult to articulate, but easily understood and intuitively adopted by our mind.
-This mysterious feature of archetypes, as well as cultural differences, carries some dangers for branding professionals.
-So be careful.
-Brand archetypes shouldn't be the only factor that drives branding efforts.
-They can be used very effectively to build a winning brand with a strong emotional impact, but only in combination with other elements.
-With strong brand strategy, thorough audience research (target group), a deep understanding of the market and its cultural nuances.
+Although we do not realise it, archetypes contain a primary meaning that is sometimes difficult to articulate but easily understood and intuitively adopted by our minds.
+This mysterious characteristic of archetypes, as well as cultural differences, carries certain dangers for branding professionals.
+Caution must therefore be exercised.
+Brand archetypes should not be the only factor that drives brand-building efforts.
+They can be used very effectively to build a winning brand with strong emotional impact, but only in combination with other elements.
+With a strong brand strategy, thorough audience research (target group), a deep understanding of the market and its cultural nuances.
 It is also worth considering marketing audit.
-Only with this knowledge can you start constructing communication strategy based on brand archetypes.
+Only with this knowledge can one address the construction of a communication strategy based on brand archetypes.